sputnik2019/rtl8852bu-20240418/README.md

 - x86-64, amd64
 - armv6l, armv7l (arm)
 - aarch64 (arm64)
+- riscv

-Note: Additional CPU architectures may work but I currently only have the hardware to test the above.
+Note: Additional CPU architectures may work but have not been tested.

 ### Compatible Kernels

-- Kernels: 5.4 - 6.6 (Realtek)
+- Kernels: 5.10 - 6.6 (Realtek)
-- Kernels: 6.7 - 6.13 (community support)
+- Kernels: 6.7  - 6.14 (community support)

-Note: Kernels earlier than 5.4 may work but are not tested or supported.
+Note: Kernels earlier than 5.10 may work but have not been tested.

 ### Tested Compilers